Shenming-Ji/Shenming-Ji.github.io/_pages/about.md

 🔬 My interests primarily lie in Machine Learning, Human-Computer Interaction, and Medical AI.
 As a senior undergraduate majoring in Computer Science, I am deeply passionate about exploring and advancing knowledge across interdisciplinary fields.
 Curiosity and a drive for innovation continue to fuel my academic journey.

-🌟 I had the privilege of being supervised by [Prof. Teng Ma](https://scholar.xjtlu.edu.cn/en/persons/TengMa) during the Summer Undergraduate Research Fellowships at Xi'an Jiaotong-Liverpool University.
-Additionally, I spent the past summer as a visiting research intern in the [Dream Lab](https://www.xiameng.org/DreamLab/) at Texas A&M University, under the guidance of [Prof. Meng Xia](https://www.xiameng.org/).
+🌟 I was honored to be supervised by [Prof. Teng Ma](https://scholar.xjtlu.edu.cn/en/persons/TengMa) during the Summer Undergraduate Research Fellowships at Xi'an Jiaotong-Liverpool University.
+Later, I spent an inspiring summer as a visiting research intern at the [Dream Lab](https://www.xiameng.org/DreamLab/) at Texas A&M University.
+Under the mentorship of [Prof. Meng Xia](https://www.xiameng.org/), this experience proved to be both enlightening and transformative, deeply influencing my academic journey and personal development.

 🧠 Currently, I am working on my graduation project under the supervision of [Prof. Jun Qi](https://scholar.xjtlu.edu.cn/en/persons/JunQi), focusing on epilepsy diagnosis based on EEG signals.